dolphin-acoustics-vip/SelectionTableReader/README.md

 # SelectionTableReader
-Code used to extract and manipulate data and relevant annotations provided by biologists.
+This repository contains code used to extract and manipulate data and relevant annotations provided by biologists.